greenelab/deep-review/manuscript.md

 level information from accurate answers in a machine learning model.
 Attackers can use similar attacks to find out if a particular data instance was present in the original training set for the machine learning model [@1HbRTExaU], in this case, whether a person's record was present.
+To protect against these attacks, Simmons et al. [@6XtEfQMC] developed the ability to perform genome-wide association studies (GWASs) in a differentially private manner, and Abadi et al. [@ucHUOABT] show the ability to train deep learning classifiers under the differential privacy framework.

-This presents a potential hazard for approaches that aim to generate data.
-Choi et al. propose generative adversarial neural networks as a tool to make sharable EHR data [@xl1ijigK]; however, the authors did not take steps to protect the model from such attacks.
+These attacks also present a potential hazard for approaches that aim to generate data.
+Choi et al. propose generative adversarial neural networks (GANs) as a tool to make sharable EHR data [@xl1ijigK], and Esteban et al.
+[@1988BRJe3] showed that recurrent GANs could be used for time series data.
+However, in both cases the authors did not take steps to protect the model from such attacks.
 There are approaches to protect models, but they pose their own challenges.
 Training in a differentially private manner provides a limited guarantee that an algorithm's output will be equally likely to occur regardless of the participation of any one individual.
-The limit is determined by a single parameter which provides a quantification of privacy.
-Simmons et al.
-[@6XtEfQMC] present the ability to perform genome-wide association studies (GWASs) in a differentially private manner, and Abadi et al.
+The limit is determined by parameters which provide a quantification of privacy.
+Beaulieu-Jones et al. demonstrated the ability to generate data that preserved properties of the SPRINT clinical trial with GANs under the differential privacy framework [@fbIH12yd].
+Both Beaulieu-Jones et al. and Esteban et al. train models on synthetic data generated under differentially private and observe performance from a transfer learning evaluation that is only slightly below models trained on the original, real data.
+Taken together, these results suggest that differentially private GANs may be an attractive way to generate sharable datasets for downstream reanalysis.

-[@ucHUOABT] show the ability to train deep learning classifiers under the differential privacy framework.
-Federated learning [@U0ySdznJ] and secure aggregations
+Federated learning [@U0ySdznJ] and secure aggregations [@1GprsH3DV
-[@1GprsH3DV; @b8DJ1u6W] are
-complementary approaches that reinforce differential privacy.
+@b8DJ1u6W] are complementary approaches that reinforce differential privacy.
 Both aim to maintain privacy by training deep learning models from decentralized data sources such as personal mobile devices without transferring actual training instances.
 This is becoming of increasing importance with the rapid growth of mobile health applications.
 However, the training process in these approaches places constraints on the algorithms used and can make fitting a model substantially more challenging.
-In our own experience, it can be trivial to train a model without differential privacy, but quite difficult to train one within the differential privacy framework.
-The problem can be particularly pronounced with small sample sizes.
+It can be trivial to train a model without differential privacy, but quite difficult to train one within the differential privacy framework [@fbIH12yd].
+This problem can be particularly pronounced with small sample sizes.

 While none of these problems are insurmountable or restricted to deep learning, they present challenges that cannot be ignored.
 Technical evolution in EHRs and